yzhai64/fh-agents-course/units/en/unit2/smolagents/tools.md

 ## Sharing and Importing Tools

 One of the most powerful features of **smolagents** is its ability to share custom tools on the Hub and seamlessly integrate tools created by the community.
-This includes connecting with **HF Spaces** and **LangChain tools**, significantly enhancing Alfred’s ability to orchestrate an unforgettable party at Wayne Manor. 🎭
+This includes connecting with **HF Spaces** and **LangChain tools**, significantly enhancing Alfred's ability to orchestrate an unforgettable party at Wayne Manor. 🎭

-With these integrations, Alfred can tap into advanced event-planning tools—whether it’s adjusting the lighting for the perfect ambiance, curating the ideal playlist for the party, or coordinating with Gotham’s finest caterers.
+With these integrations, Alfred can tap into advanced event-planning tools—whether it's adjusting the lighting for the perfect ambiance, curating the ideal playlist for the party, or coordinating with Gotham's finest caterers.

 Here are examples showcasing how these functionalities can elevate the party experience: